esa/pagmo/doc/sphinx/tutorials/death_penalty.rst

 Death penalty
 =======================================================================

-Death penalty is a constraints handling method which consists in penalizing individuals that are not satisfying the constraints.
+Death penalty is a static penalty constraints handling technique: individuals that are not satisfying the constraints are penalized with a huge constraint value.
+The technique assumes minimization and it can be applyed to both single and multi-objective constrained problems.
 In this tutorial we will learn how to use this specific constraints handling technique using PaGMO/PyGMO.

 Method
 ##########
-The death penalty is based on meta-problems that allow to modify a specific problem to add features.
-In our case, the meta-problem takes a constrained problem, remove its constraints resulting in a unconstrained problem that can be solved by any optimization algorithm dedicated to unconstrained problems.
+The death penalty technique is implemented through a meta-problem.
+In our case, the meta-problem takes a constrained problem, removes its constraints and penalizes the original objective function value with a factor that is a measure of the point infeasibility.
+The derived meta-problem can then be solved by any optimization algorithm for unconstrained optimization.

 In PaGMO/PyGMO, two different death penalty techniques are implemented.
-The first one is the simple death penalty where individuals not satisfying the constraint are given a high cost value.
-The second one is the Kuri technique where the penalization also depends on the number of satisfied constraints.
+The first one is the simple death penalty method where infeasibility is penalized assigning to the objective value the maximum machine-finite value [boost::numeric::bounds<double>::highest()].
+The second one is the Kuri technique where the same penalization value is applyed according to a rate of constraints satisfaction.

 Application
 ###########
 The problem considered here is the problem g04 from the Congress on Evolutionary Computation 2006 (CEC2006).
+This problem has a quadratic objective function with six non linear inequality constraints.
+In the optimum two constraints are active.

-This problem is a quadratic function with 6 non linear constraints.
-The optimum solution has 2 active constraints.
-To solve this problem we will use the Differential Evolution (DE) and the Simple Genetic algorithms.
-The population size is 70 and we perform 5000 generations, which gives a total number of evaluation of 350000.
-Of course these parameters can be changed as wanted.
-25 separate runs are done to get statistics as the mean value, the best one and the standard deviation.
+To solve this problem two heuristic techniques are used: the Differential Evolution (DE) and the Simple Genetic Algorithm (SGA).
+The population size is 70 and 5000 generations are performed, which gives a total number of functions evaluation equal to 350000.
+These parameters can be set as preferred in the constructor of problem and algorithms.
+To get statistical meaning 25 runs are performed per each algorithm and mean objective value, the best optimum found and the standard deviation are computed.

 The code is very explicit by itself.
 Copy it to a file named run.py in example, and run this file with python.